cbarry0720/basic-stats/README.md

 Program features:

-* Displays a set of entered numbers.
+-   Displays a set of entered numbers.
-* Computes the mean of the set of numbers.
+-   Computes the mean of the set of numbers.
-* Computes the median of the set of numbers.
+-   Computes the median of the set of numbers.
-* Computes the maximum of the set of numbers.
+-   Computes the maximum of the set of numbers.
+-   Undo functionality.